 In the last years, much more laudable research of this sort has surfaced.
 It confirms and enlarges on previous studies.
 You are referred to the links above.

 One thing is how a good meditation method works in itself.
 Another thing is how fairly and fitly it is propagated.
-A third thing is what comes along with it: It could be restrictions, oaths, and insane cultishness among other things.
+A third thing is what comes along with it: It could be restrictions, oaths, and insane cultishness among other things on the one hand, and help, blessings and great freedom on the other.
+Which will it be.
+Study the signs -

 Glimpses into Deals of Babaji

 As for kriya yoga in the Babaji lines of transmission, it is very little tested.
 Some research results are found, though.
-But in several lines of transmission, hazardious oaths and demands go along with it, also haltingly and repetitiously propagated "in the name of Jesus", as Yogananda's Self-Realization Fellowship does.
+But in several lines of transmission, hazardious oaths and demands go along with it, also haltingly and repetitiously propagated "in the name of Jesus" [against Bible teachings], as the Yogananda-founded Self-Realization Fellowship church does.

-To the degree that Jesus has changed his mind and goes against his gospel sayings on several matters and given up his own salvation concept and forewarnings against false Christs and having other masters, then Yogananda's and his fellowship's "Jesus onboard" may be true, but how is it to be proved?
-It is easy to claim this and that in the name and freedom of religion, and hard to deal with faith from such claims.
+To the degree that Jesus has changed his mind and goes against his gospel sayings on several matters and given up his own salvation concept and forewarnings against false Christs and having other masters, then Yogananda's and his fellowship's "Jesus onboard" may be true.
+And it is easy to claim this and that in the name and freedom of religion, and hard to deal with faith from such claims.
 There is at any rate much to doubt, if scepticism appeals to you.
-There is good and skilled doubting for yogis around too.
+There is good and skilled doubting for yogis around as well.

-For the lack of sound scepticism and lack of doubting skills, many young persons become believers and victims of charlatans.
+For the lack of sound scepticism and lack of doubting skills, many young persons become believers and victims of charlatans, and some become more or less crazy proselytes.
 Many blunderbuss statements by Yogananda may in time backfire as untrue, unfit, even drivel for sectarians.

 Suppose kriya-oath-making jeopardises good living.
 Oath-making that undermines living well, is not without thorns.